ecc521/rivers.run/README.md

 Offline writeups of rivers - Just don't clear your cache.

-Note: I am changing the star image, and adding larger sizes in the near future.
-The license will change.
+Note: I am changing the star image, and adding larger sizes in the near future (for bigger screens).
+The updated image will not be licensed under a special license.

 Attribution:
 The Star images used under quality are modifications of the star from https://commons.wikimedia.org/wiki/File:Gold_Star.svg